What is infertility?

 - Follicle-stimulating hormone (FSH)

 - Surgery.
 Surgery may be used to treat or repair a condition such as blocked fallopian tubes or endometriosis.
 This may be done using laparoscopy.
-In a laparoscopy, a small telescope inserted into the abdominal or pelvic cavity lets the doctor see internal organs.
+In a laparoscopy, a small telescope inserted into the abdominal or pelvic cavity lets the healthcare provider see internal organs.
 Some methods to treat infertility can be done using instruments inserted through the laparoscope.

 - Assisted reproductive technology (ART).
 For some couples, more extensive treatment is needed.
 With most forms of ART, the sperm and egg are joined in the lab.
 The fertilized egg is then returned to the woman's uterus where it can implant and grow.
 While ART procedures are often costly, many are being used with success.
 These include: